-Every summer-3 hours History 413.
+History 413.
 RUSSIA AND THE NEAR EAST.
 A study of the Russian peoples and their rulers from the earliest times to the present, including the development of a Russian volksgeist, with its autocracy, sadness, violence, and national aspirations.
 Russian expansion during the Romanov period, the Near East in its relations with Russia, the Bolshevik Revolution, and Soviet Russia.
 Prerequisites: History 113 and 123.

-History 433.
+History 423.
+CONSTITUTIONAL HISTORY OF THE UNITED STATES.
+(Same as Government 423.)
+A study of the origin, development, interpretations, and amendments to the United States Constitution.
+Special emphasis is given to the interpretations of the Constitution by the courts.
+Prerequisite: 6 hours of history or government.
+Spring, 1971, and alternate years-3 hours History 433.
 NINETEENTH CENTURY EUROPE.
 A study beginning with the legacy of the French Revolution and extending to World War I. Attention is given to the new technology and the impetus it gave to the class struggle within nations and to international tensions between nations as imperialism extended to revolutionary labor movements, and to the impact of Western civilization on the underdeveloped nations.
 Prerequisites: History 113 and 123.